Home buyer wants, needs, preferences … are nearly always focused on house and lot.

-Where does home neighborhood fit in home hunt priorities?
-Bedrooms, baths, square feet, number of stories, lot size and, of course, price … are the typical details buyers talk about when asked “What are you looking for?”
-These are the fundamental factors, of course.
-However, before looking at matching listings, the more efficient approach is to examine all of the metro area home neighborhoods where the matching listings exists, adding a max commute circle around your work if such applies.
+Where does neighborhood fit in home hunt priorities?
+Bedrooms, baths, square feet, number of stories, lot size and, of course, price … are the criteria buyers first talk about when asked “What are you looking for?”
+These are fundamental, of course, but before getting too focused on specific homes, a more efficient approach might be to examine the neighborhoods.

 - Is the area in good condition?
 Examine the zoomed-in-satellite version of maps for home neighborhood listings and listing front photos.
 Is there an excess of vehicles around?
 Do the public spaces seem well maintained?
 How about the roads?
 Do most listings have good curb appeal?
 Do the listed properties appear to be well-maintained?
 Drive the neighborhood for all properties you go take a look at.